 A must see stop for everyone who is interested in discovering the history and culture of the West Highlands of Scotland is the fascinating Mallaig Heritage Centre.
 You’ll find out about the Kingdom of the Picts, warring Norsemen and the Lords of the Isles as well as why Prince Charles Edward Stuart or Bonnie Prince Charlie chose refuge in the area after the Jacobite defeat at Culloden in 1746.

 Borrow one of our Geotrail leaflets and find out more about the variety of geology in the Lochaber Geopark.
 The trails are car-based and involve six stopping places and short walks—see a different side to the scenery!
 Why not check out the fantastic new Geopark visitor centre in Fort William High Street.
 It is crammed with great rock and mineral specimens together with loads of information about the local landscape and geology.
 It is manned by volunteers so opening times may vary.

 We now have some exciting new pictures by Scottish Artist Bill King on show in our lounge.
 See our gallery page for a short biography and some examples of Bill's work

 Our three double/twin rooms can be configured either as a twin with two separate single beds or as a superking size double with one large bed for two people.
-We also have one double room which is always one large bed for two people, a triple room which contains three single beds and a single room with one just one single bed.
+We also have one double room which is always one large bed for two people, a triple room which contains three single beds and a single room with just one single bed.
 For stays of two nights or more, if you prefer we can make up our triple room with a superking size double bed and a separate single.
 Please ensure you book the right type of room and let us know how you want it configured on your booking.
 We will do our best to ensure everything is as comfortable as we can make it for you.